 L-Soft international, Inc.

-This document sets forth a simplified installation procedure for LISTSERV Lite 16.0-2017a for Windows with a build date of February 28, 2017 or later.
-Supported versions of Microsoft Windows are described elsewhere in this document.
+This document sets forth a simplified installation procedure for LISTSERV 16.5 for UNIX with a build date of December 8, 2018 or later.

 Information in this document is subject to change without notice.
 Companies, names, and data used in examples herein are fictitious unless otherwise noted.
 L-Soft international, Inc. does not endorse or approve the use of any of the product names or trademarks appearing in this document.